RealJamako/HammerTime/README.md

 - Doubles as a hammer.exe launcher (Optional)

 ## Getting Started
-- Download the latest release :
+- Grab the latest release : https://github.com/RealJamako/HammerTime/releases
 - Unpack the .zip
 - Open the now unpacked folder
 - If you choice to open hammer using **HammerTime** place the .exe in the directory your hammer.exe is located otherwise you may place **HammerTime** wether you like